MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 > [!NOTE]
 > Uninstalling Windows Admin Center does not delete the logical Azure endpoint resource.
 This is kept for other experiences that might leverage this resource, such as SSH.

-Clicking **Connect** does the following actions:
+Clicking **Connect** performs the following actions:

 1. The Azure portal asks the Microsoft.HybridConnectivity resource provider for access to the Arc-enabled server.
 2. The resource provider communicates with a Layer 4 SNI proxy to establish a short-lived session-specific access to one of your Arc-enabled nodes of the cluster on the Windows Admin Center port.
-3. A unique short-lived URL is generated and connection to Windows Admin Center is established from the Portal.
+3. A unique short-lived URL is generated and connection to Windows Admin Center is established from the Azure portal.

 Connection to Windows Admin Center is end-to-end encrypted with SSL termination happening on your cluster.

 ## Troubleshooting

 Here are some tips to try in case something isn't working.
-For general help troubleshooting Windows Admin Center (not specifically in Azure), see [Troubleshooting Windows Admin Center](../support/troubleshooting.md).
+For general Windows Admin Center troubleshooting (not specifically in Azure), see [Troubleshooting Windows Admin Center](../support/troubleshooting.md).

 ### Failed to connect error